digihealthucsd/postable-spirometry/hardware-designs/README.md

 * Base 3: Upper face of the whistle which join to base 1 and the outlet.
 Has internal circle for outlet.
 * Outlet: Outlet nozzle which sits on top of base 3.
 Fold to join the 27mm sides
 * Inlet: Inlet nozzle with tabs to fold outward to seat better in the main whistle body, and also create the needed angle for the entering air.
 The two thinner tabs are to be joined together when folding the inlet and face the top of the whistle when the inlet is seated in base 1 (through the small hole cutout).
+* Funnel: Funnel component to slot over the whistle inlet and adapt it to a larger spirometer mouthpiece size

 The sticker paper skin for the outlet replaces a thin tape seal on the outlet, and also has tabs which are folded back during construction.
 When joining base 3 and the outlet, these sticker paper tabs hold both pieces together, before the thin tape is added on top for a better air seal.